shwina/still-magic/_en/logging.md

 so logging in that format means that we don't have to write a bunch of regular expressions later to pull records out of our log.
 Remember
-if you need to write a parser, you've done something wrong ({% include xref key="s:rules" %}).
+if you need to write a parser, you've done something wrong ({% include x key="s:rules" %}).

 ## How can I handle multiple reporting sources in one program? {#s:logging-source}